10 Strategic Planning Team Building Activities

 Instructions

-• Divide the participants into two teams of equal size.
+• Divide the participants into two teams.

-• Now, the teams must try to finish the tasks as quickly as possible.
-After completing a task, they must place the respective card on the table.
+• After completing each task, they must place the respective card on the table.
 The first team that completes all the tasks will win the game.

 Debrief